The branch of biology that deals with the normal functions of living organisms and their parts.

 Read More

-In section one of the Enquiry, David Hume highlights roughly on the introduction to philosophy and what comes of it, therefore.
-He asserted that philosophy could be divided into to two broad parts: the first part is the moral philosophy also called the philosophy of human nature, and the other one is natural philosophy.
+In section one of the Enquiry, David Hume briefly highlights the introduction to philosophy and what comes of it.
+He asserted that philosophy could be divided into two broad parts: the first part is the moral philosophy, also called the philosophy of human nature, and the other one is natural philosophy.
+Moral philosophy looks into both thoughts and actions.
+Hume further stresses in section one as a warning that philosophers

 Read More